 Students develop communication skills including effective listening and non-verbal skills, research organization, presentation style, technology incorporation, group discussion, and group participation.

-Foundations of Algebra II - 1 credit
+Algebra II - 1 credit

-Foundations of Algebra II is designed to strengthen and reinforce algebraic skills which will allow students to successfully advance to more complex mathematical concepts.
+Algebra II is designed to strengthen and reinforce algebraic skills which will allow students to successfully advance to more complex mathematical concepts.

 Topics include solving linear equations and systems of equations, quadratic and higher degree equations, rational expressions, logarithms, patterns, fundamental probability, and fundamental trigonometry.
 Admission into this class is based upon a sound foundation of algebra and geometry.